-Arrived this morning in Valdivia, a beautiful historic city in southern Chile.
+I arrived early this morning in Valdivia, a beautiful historic city in southern Chile.
 It’s also known as the Region de Los Rios.
 Valdivia’s culture is influenced by a mixture of Mapuche, Spanish, and German heritage.

-Surprisingly the bus from Valparaiso arrived ahead of schedule.
-While my B&B lodging was being prepared I explored central Valdivia.
-Sunday mornings are quiet but things picked up with the opening of the Mercado Fluvial along the river bank.
+Surprisingly, the bus from Valparaiso arrived ahead of schedule.
+While my B&B lodging was being prepared, I explored central Valdivia.
+Sunday mornings are quiet, but things picked up with the opening of the Mercado Fluvial along the river bank.
 The lively market has a variety of fresh fish, fruit, vegetables, and crafts made by local artists.

-Sea lions began invading Valdivia’s fish market some time ago when they discovered it was a great place for a free lunch.
+Sea lions began invading Valdivia’s fish market some time ago, when they discovered it was a great place for a free lunch.
 The HUGE animals – some weighing up to 2,000 pounds – became an amusement and tourist attraction.
 In the past, they caused havoc by taking waddling tours of downtown Valdivia.
 Locals had to build a barrier to keep them off the streets.

 A series of earthquakes and tsunamis destroyed Valdivia in the 1960s.
-Called the “Great Chilean Earthquake,” the tremors occurred in May 1960, lasted about 10 minutes, and rated 9.5 on the moment magnitude scale – the most powerful earthquake ever recorded!
-Approximately 6,000 people died and the tsunami affected southern Chile, Hawaii, Japan, the Philippines, New Zealand, southeast Australia, and the Aleutian Islands.
+Known as the Great Chilean Earthquake, the tremors occurred in May 1960, lasted about 10 minutes, and rated 9.5 on the moment magnitude scale.
+The most powerful earthquake ever recorded, approximately 6,000 people died and the tsunami affected southern Chile, Hawaii, Japan, the Philippines, New Zealand, southeast Australia, and the Aleutian Islands!